elemental-lf/benji/README.rst

 Benji Backup is a block based deduplicating  backup software.
 It builds on the excellent foundations and concepts of `backy² <http://backy2.com/>`_ by Daniel Kraft.
-Many thanks go to him for making his work public and releasing backy² as open-source software!

-The primary use cases for Benji are:

-* Fast and resource-efficient backup of Ceph RBD images to object or file storage
-* Backup of LVM volumes (e.g. from servers or personal computers) to external hard drives or the cloud
+While Benji can backup any block device or image file (this includes LVM logical volumes and snapshots) it excels at backing up Ceph RBD images and it also includes preliminary support to backup iSCSI targets.

-Benji features a Docker image and Helm chart for integration with `Kubernetes <https://kubernetes.io/>`_.
-This makes it easy to setup a backup solution for your persistent volumes.
+Benji is written in Python and is available in `PyPI <https://pypi.org/project/benji/>`_ for installation with ``pip``.
+Benji also features a generic container image with all dependencies included as well as an image and Helm chart to integrate Benji into a `Kubernetes <https://kubernetes.io/>`_ environment to backup Ceph RBD based persistent volumes.

+The documentation is available `here <https://benji-backup.me/>`_.

 Status
 ------

-Benji is currently nearing beta quality.
+Benji is slowly nearing beta quality.
 It passes all included tests.
 The documentation isn't completely up-to-date.
 Please open an issue on GitHub if you have a usage question that is not or incorrectly covered by the documentation.
 And have a look at the CHANGES file for any upgrade notes.